haraldk/TwelveMonkeys/README.md

 I addition, servlet contexts dynamically loads and unloads classes (using a new class loader per context).
 If you restart your application, old classes will by default remain in memory forever (because the next time `scanForPlugins` is called, it's another `ClassLoader` that scans/loads classes, and thus they will be new instances in the registry).
-If a read is attempted using one of the remaining ("old") readers, weird exceptions (like `NullPointerException`s when accessing `static final` initialized fields) may occur.
+If a read is attempted using one of the remaining "old" readers, weird exceptions (like `NullPointerException`s when accessing `static final` initialized fields or `NoClassDefFoundError`s for uninitialized inner classes) may occur.

-To work around both the discovery problem and the resource leak, it is recommended to use the `IIOProviderContextListener` that implements dynamic loading and unloading of ImageIO plugins for web applications.
+To work around both the discovery problem and the resource leak, it is *strongly recommended* to use the `IIOProviderContextListener` that implements dynamic loading and unloading of ImageIO plugins for web applications.

     <web-app ...>